Sussex Lund is a grant programme of Lisbet Rausing and Peter Baldwin.

 This year Sussex Lund is working in partnership with national charity, Plantlife, to offer free advice and support to applicants seeking funds for wildflower meadow restoration and creation projects.
 Plantlife can produce a management plan and help with project implementation if your grant application is successful.

 Sussex Lund is a collaboration between the High Weald AONB Partnership and Lund Trust a charitable fund of Lisbet Rausing and Peter Baldwin.

 How much can I apply for?

 One-off grants of between £500 and £10,000 are available.
-Larger grants may be awarded in exceptional circumstances.
 Ideally you will spend the grant within a year of accepting your grant offer but projects that take longer will be considered.